 Before the asset browser will work, we need to do two things:

 The concept of this library can be confusing.
 There is generally no need to move files or create duplicated .Blend files.
-When identifying a library location in the preferences (I’ll show you how in just a minute), Blender needs a file folder on your computer.
-This folder can have as many subfolders as we want.
+When identifying a library location in the preferences, Blender needs a file folder on our computer.

-We can choose a location as large as the “C” drive on our computer.
+We may choose a location as large as the “C” drive on our computer.
 The larger the library folder, the longer Blender could take to search through it.
-Something more specific may work better.

 If we choose to use only one library, that is fine.
 We can organize a single library using “catalogs” which are covered later.
 Or, we may have (for example) one library path for models and another for materials, etc.